O-TE-SA-GA or Otsego Lake?

 This text document was produced by the Biological Field Station in Cooperstown, part of the State University of New York, College at Oneonta.
-Please note this page contains the document's text only, no figures or tables are accessible by downloading the PDF files.
+Please note this page contains the document's text only, figures and tables are accessible by downloading the PDF files.
 Data referenced in the following sections remains as written in the original publication (Harman et al. 1997; see the entire document as published: BFS Occasional Paper No. 30)

-A copy of the report, including over 200 pages of graphs and tables, is available free of charge from the:
+A hard copy of the report, including over 200 pages of graphs and tables, is available free of charge from the:

 Biological Field Station